 - In a bowl combine greek yogurt, vanilla and xylitol and mix very well until smooth.

 - Use tall water glasses or small jars to layer the mixtures.
-Start with the vanilla yogurt: arrange about 1-2 tbsp on the bottom of the glasses.
+Start with the vanilla yogurt: arrange about 1-2 tablespoon on the bottom of the glasses.
 Arrange on top some of the raspberry coulis: as much as to cover the yogurt.
-Place about 3-4 tbsp of the chia pudding on top.
+Place about 3-4 tablespoon of the chia pudding on top.
 Finish with 1 more layer of raspberry coulis and one of vanilla yogurt.
 Top with berries and ground or chopped walnuts

 - Yogurt: for the chia pudding if you find yogurt that is not too thick (e.g. Bulgarian yogurt), you won’t need to dissolve it with water.
 Just mix 1 cup of it with the chia seeds.
 For the vanilla layer you would need a thick yogurt such as the greek one or strained Bulgarian yogurt.